How much does it cost for international patents?

-Typically companies file patents in a few key countries where the invention will be made and sold.
-As`a point of reference for costs, in the 1990's WorkTools Inc (a co-founder of Invention City) spent roughly US $100,000+ on three patents for the PowerShot® staple gun in the USA, Canada, England, Germany, France, Italy, Sweden, Spain, Brazil, Australia, Taiwan and China.
+Typically companies file patents in a few key countries where the invention will be made and sold, also with an eye to effective patent enforcement.
+As a point of reference for costs, in the 1990's WorkTools Inc (a co-founder of Invention City) spent roughly US $100,000+ on three patents for the PowerShot® staple gun in the USA, Canada, England, Germany, France, Italy, Sweden, Spain, Brazil, Australia, Taiwan and China.
 The countries chosen were all countries where competitors were making similar products.

 Patent Application Strategy

 A patent covers the rights to make AND/OR sell an invention.
 One simple strategy to keep costs down is to file in countries where competitive products are made.
 For example, in theory, if competitive products are only made in China and then sold worldwide, a single patent in China could protect you worldwide.
 However, it's easier to defend a patent against sellers in the United States than makers in China, so a US patent makes sense too.
 This concept can be applied to as many countries as your budget will allow.
 One way to think of where to patent is to consider whether or not royalties on invention sales will likely cover the cost of the filing and maintenance.